Molenbeek-Saint-Jean Cemetery

 The cemetery was inaugurated on 16 August 1864 to replace the old parish cemetery around the Church of St. John the Baptist, which had become too small, and whose last remains were cleared in 1932.
-Today, it concentrates a considerable protected heritage, including funeral galleries and a columbarium initially imagined for Laeken Cemetery and built in 1880, as well as several chapels.
+Nowadays, it concentrates a considerable protected heritage, including funeral galleries and a columbarium initially designed for Laeken Cemetery and built in 1880, as well as several chapels.

 Main sights

-The cemetery houses fine examples of 19th-century funerary art.
+The cemetery contains fine examples of 19th-century funerary art.
 Examples include: